arangodb/docs/3.6/oasis/index.md

 [ArangoDB Oasis](https://cloud.arangodb.com/){:target="_blank"},
 the ArangoDB Cloud, provides ArangoDB databases as a Service (DBaaS).
-It enables you to use the entire functionality of an ArangoDB database without the need to run or manage the database yourself.
+It enables you to use the entire functionality of an ArangoDB cluster deployment without the need to run or manage the system yourself.

 The ArangoDB Cloud...